 The issue of the KKK (Ku Klux Klan) and Christianity is somewhat complicated by the fact that the KKK has changed and evolved over the years.
 There are no KKK groups today that have direct ties to the KKK of the late 19th and early 20th centuries.

 It is generally recognized that the KKK has had three or four different manifestations.
 The original Klan was organized after the Civil War during Reconstruction.
 Many Confederate veterans and other Southerners saw their way of life evaporating before their eyes with “Yankee carpetbaggers” and former slaves taking what they felt to be rightfully theirs.
 They organized to try to prevent the decline of their culture.
+Some in the KKK sought to reestablish and/or preserve slavery.
 That specific incarnation of the Klan faded after Reconstruction.

 The second incarnation of the Klan started around the time of World War I. Jobs were scarce in some areas, and many whites felt “their” jobs were being taken by black workers.
 The Klan was reborn as an organization of intimidation—trying to scare off black workers so that white workers could have the jobs.
 The intimidation often took the form of violence, including lynchings.
 The federal government began to focus on and prosecute Klan crimes, and once again the organization faded.